 Launched in 2004, the Institute is inspired by Cornerstone’s initial years (1986 – 1991) spent as a traveling company collaborating with residents of (mostly) rural communities by living in that town for the length of a production.
 Those early residencies were often 3-months long, but the Institute Summer Residency is a more manageable but very full 32 days.

 In the months preceding the residency, a Cornerstone playwright and other company members become acquainted with the community through research, visits, interviews, story circles, and other events and activities.
 Our playwright writes a new script reflecting what she’s learned and what she is artistically inspired by.
-Usually the script is written before the residency begins.
-In 2018 the story circle and writing process will take place in the first week of our residency.
-In July, about a dozen Cornerstone company members and 15-20 student participants are in residence in the chosen community for a month.
+Usually, the script is written before the residency begins, though in 2018 some story circles and the writing process took place in the first week of the residency.
+In July, about a dozen Cornerstone company members and 15-20 10-20 student participants are in residence in the chosen community for a month.
 Cornerstone strives to involve community members in every aspect of the production, including acting in the play, working backstage, and being in the audience.
 During the four weeks of the Institute Residency, we audition, cast and rehearse the play.
 We build the set and costumes and other elements of the play.
 The production usually has three public performances.

 Admission to the play is always pay-what-you-can.
 Once the three performances are over, it is time to take down all the theatrical accouterments and end our residency.